Welcome to our review of Addiction Raw Alternative Dog Food.

 Ingredient Analysis

-The first five ingredients are highlighted as the primary ingredients in this Addiction Raw Alternative Dry Dog Food Review.
+The first five ingredients are highlighted as the primary ingredients in this review of Addiction Raw Alternative Dog Food.

 Primary Ingredients